alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 recent post at the top.
 It usually shows only a short _excerpt_ and a link that the user can click to navigate to the full post.

-Both the index page and the post itself will usually list information such as when the post was published, when it was updated, who the author is and what the expected reading time is.
+Both the index page and the post itself usually list information such as when you published the post, when you updated it, who the author is and what the expected reading time is.

 Since the blog posts are primarily arranged by time and not into a hierarchy, their URLs do not reflect such a structure.
 Instead, each post's URL usually contains a shortened description, the _slug_.

-The main navigation structure is the timeline, which can be subdivided into _categories_.
+The main navigation structure is the timeline, which you can subdivide into _categories_.
 In addition, posts can be _tagged_ to provide an additional navigation structure based on content rather than time of posting.

-The navigation elements in the blog are the timeline, with the main index page showing a given number of posts and an _archive_ section allowing access to older posts, organised be year.
+The navigation elements in the blog are the timeline, with the main index page showing a given number of posts and an _archive_ section allowing access to older posts, organized by year.
 The _categories_ section provides access to index pages for the category index pages.
-In addition, when tagging is used, tag index pages may also be available in the navigation.
+In addition, when using tagging, tag index pages can also be available in the navigation.

 An _author index_ may show all the posts by an individual author.
 Each author may also have a profile page that provides more information about them.
-The two can be integrated.

-Finally, an _RSS feed_ allows users to subscribe to a blog so that they get notified when new posts are published.
+Finally, an _RSS feed_ allows users to subscribe to a blog so that they get notified when you publish new posts.
 RSS Feed readers are often used to access blogs that a user follows.
 They usually support downloading the blog content for offline consumption.

 ## 4. Setting up a blog

-The blog plugin is part of Material for MkDocs but needs to be configured in the `mkdocs.yml`.
+The blog plugin is part of Material for MkDocs but you needs to configure it in the `mkdocs.yml`.

 !!! example "Set up a blog"